cloudflare/cloudflare-docs/products/workers/src/content/tutorials/deploy-a-static-wordpress-site/index.md

 <Aside type="warning" header="Warning">

-This tutorial is outdated.
-As of August 2020, the WP2Static plugin is no longer available.
-For a free alternative to [WP2Static](https://wordpress.org/plugins/static-html-output-plugin/), try [Simply Static](https://wordpress.org/plugins/simply-static/).
+As of August 2020, the WP2Static plugin is closed for downloads on WordPress.org but is still available [on GitHub](https://github.com/leonstafford/wp2static).

 </Aside>